-In the last two weeks, the forest floor has, finally, come alive with splashes of color: carpets of delicate white spring beauties, patches of starburst white chickweed, bursts of purple periwinkle, flashes of yellow green-and-gold.
+Despite the cold, the forest floor is coming alive with splashes of color: carpets of delicate white spring beauties, patches of starburst white chickweed, bursts of purple periwinkle, flashes of yellow green-and-gold.

-The spring show is in its prime, but it won’t last forever.
+The spring show has begun, but it won’t last forever.
 Here are five spots where you’re likely to find the season in full flower for at least the next couple of weeks (longer in the high country).read more